 We have been organized to continue the middle market investment business and asset management business of Katonah Debt Advisors, which was organized in 2005.
 Katonah Debt Advisors commenced its asset management operations with the hiring of E.A.
-Kratzman, its Managing Director (who will also serve as our Vice President and a member of our Investment Committee), in June 2005 and began its middle market lending operations in February 2006 with the hiring of Dayl W. Pearson and R. Jon Corless, who will serve as our CEO and CIO, respectively.
+Kratzman, its Managing Director (who will also serve as our Vice President and a member of our Investment Committee), in June 2005 and began its middle market lending operations in February 2006 with the hiring of Dayl W. Pearson, who will serve as our President and CEO, and R. Jon Corless, who will serve as our CIO.
 We have no operating history.
 As a result, we have no operating results that can demonstrate to you our ability to manage our business.
 We are subject to all of the business risks and uncertainties associated with any new business enterprise, including the risk that we will not achieve our investment objective and that the value of your investment in us could decline substantially.